Sailing superstitions

 Flowers on a boat – bad luck

-In the mind of most sailors, flowers are for funerals and had no place on a ship.
-Any flowers discovered were quickly disposed of in order not to invoke one of the sailor\’s death.
+In the mind of most sailors, flowers are for funerals and have no place on a ship.
+Any flowers discovered were quickly disposed of to not invoke one of the sailor’s death.

 Priests and clergymen on boats – bad luck

-A male priest, minister, or religious leader, especially a Christian one was not welcome on board ships.
-The general idea was that men of the cloth presided over funerals and therefore brought bad luck and death.
+A male priest, minister, or religious leader, especially a Christian one, was not welcome aboard ships.
+The general idea was that men of the cloth presided over funerals, bringing bad luck and death.

 Animals

 Animals and superstition dovetail (no pun intended) well for dozens of reasons.
-From evil spirits taking on the shape of animals to witches, animal superstition is not unique to the world of sailing.
+From evil spirits taking on the shape of animals to witches, animal superstition is not unique to the sailing world.

 Look after the black cat for good luck